zhujinxuan/create-foolish-container/README.md

 React developers often creates smart containers, in which changing one element changes other elements as well.
-The most common way to generate reactive containers are to use `connect()` in Redux.
+The most common ways to generate reactive containers are to use `connect()` in Redux.
 However, putting too much variables in the Redux is not a good idea.
 In this package, we provided a method `createContainer()` for creating smart containers like the Redux's